 ‘/’ URL is bound with

 hello() function.
-When the home page of web server is opened in browser, the output of this function will be rendered accordingly.
+When the home page of the webserver is opened in the browser, the output of this function will be rendered accordingly.

 The Flask application is started by calling the